 WORKING PAPER #70 - Maria Ejarque Albuquerque

 More than half of the world´s constitutions have been written or revised in the past two decades, often following a crisis (civil war or a volatile violent political transition), requiring international intervention, under the auspices of the United Nations.
-This constitutions are also used as a peace agreement or a provisional administration agreement containing transitional power sharing arrangements are often established until the necessary conditions for both constitution-making and constitution drafting processes and for the holding of free and fair elections are met.
+These constitutions are also used as a peace agreement or a provisional administration agreement containing transitional power sharing arrangements.
+They are often established until the necessary conditions for both constitution-making and constitution drafting processes and for the holding of free and fair elections are met.
 Therefore, the purpose of this essay is to analyze how constitutions are often used as peace agreements.